Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Choose the relationship carefully

-Direct employee, independent contractor, employer-of-record, recruiting, and managed staffing arrangements solve different administrative problems and carry different control, tax, payroll, benefit, and compliance implications.
+Direct employee, independent contractor, employer of record, recruiting, and managed staffing arrangements solve different administrative problems and carry different control, tax, payroll, benefit, and compliance implications.
 Decide the operating relationship separately from the sourcing channel and obtain qualified advice for the actual countries and working pattern.

 04